alenaifuino/dev-notes/git.md

 ```shell
 $ git status
 ```
+> Git Key Rule: Make sure you always review what you're about to commit before you do it.

 Remove files that were set to be included in the repository that shouldn't be.
 ```shell